Try "cat diabetes" or "dog being sick"

 Is weed killer harmful to cats?

-Ingestion may occur if they groom themselves after contact, eat recently sprayed grass or plants, or drink contaminated water.
+Swallowing toxic chemicals can also happen when cats groom themselves after contact, eat recently sprayed grass or plants, or drink contaminated water.
 They can also ingest the product directly if they come across a spillage, or an unsecured container.

 Pet Health Club banner